Melzar/clean-architecture-nextjs-react-boilerplate/README.md

     Given I'm Admin
     When I'm on Dashboard
-    Then I can see recent new packages
+    Then I see recent new packages
-    And I can see recent packages in transit
+    And I see recent packages in transit
-    And I can see packages delivered
+    And I see packages delivered

     Given I'm Admin
     When I'm on clients screen